giftpasay/giftpasay.github.io/_posts/2025-06-16-baal-perazim.md

 title: Baal Perazim - The God of the Breakthroughs
 date: 2025-06-15
 categories: [Sermon Notes]
+tags:
-tags: [breakthroughs, david, philistines, waiting on god, victory, divine timing]
+  [breakthroughs, david, philistines, waiting on god, victory, divine timing]
+description: Pastor Sael Anota's sermon on God's power to break through in every area of our lives, using David's victory over the Philistines at Baal Perazim as a foundation.
 image: https://ik.imagekit.io/g0xkgtz2g/BAAL-PERAZIM.jpg?updatedAt=1750129266010
 comments: false
 ---